plevrakis/java-system-properties/README.md

 # java-system-properties
-A more object-oriented way to get the system properties in a Java program
+A more object-oriented way to get the system properties in a Java program.
+Sample usage:

     SystemProperties systemProperties = new SystemProperties();